 - Don’t – Take pictures of graphic injuries or fatalities.

-- Do not sign anything or make any statements except to the police, your company, or Great West.
+- Do not sign anything or make any statements except to the police, your company, or your insurance provider.

 - Secure your vehicle from theft and further damage.
 Remain at the scene until released by police.